ihmeuw/vivarium/docs/source/concepts/lifecycle.rst

 the simulation :ref:`builder <builder_concept>` as an argument.
-The builder allows the components to request services like :ref:`randomness <crn_concept>` or views into the :term:`population state table <State Table>` or to register themselves with various simulation subsystems.
+The builder allows the components to request services like :ref:`randomness <crn_concept>` or views into the :term:`state table <Population State Table>` or to register themselves with various simulation subsystems.
 Setting up components may also involve loading data, registering or getting :ref:`pipelines <values_concept>`, creating :ref:`lookup tables <lookup_concept>`, and registering